marcohatran/Summarize/README.md

 This program summarizes contents of text files, websites, and image files.

 In order to summarize image files, the program makes use of OpenCV to isolate text and Tesseract OCR to identify characters.

+### Running summarize

+To run summarize, enter `python summarize.py` followed by the following:
+- `--text text.txt` for text files
+- `--url https://yourlinkhere.com` for web sites
+- `--image img.jpg` for images

+Other input types are currently under development.